FFrabetti/Cooperative-container-migration/docs/stateful migration.md

 docker exec -i $CONTAINER bash -c 'tar xPvf - -C /' < "$TAR_FILE"
 ```

-Deleted files and directories don't have to be transferred and we just need their full path so we can delete them in the target container as well:
+Deleted files and directories don't have to be transferred to the destination, we just need their full path so we can delete them in the target container as well:

 ```
 ssh $SOURCE "docker diff $SRC_CONTAINER" | while read type path; do